A weekly podcast full of simple ideas for better mental health

 Where can I access Let’s Talk About Mental Health programs/blog posts/etc?

-Podcast: A weekly audio version of the program will be available for download every Monday morning (Australian time) on multiple podcast platforms including Spotify, Apple Podcasts, Google Podcasts, Pocket Casts, RadioPublic and Anchor.
+Podcast: A weekly audio version of the program is available for download every week on multiple podcast platforms including Apple Podcasts, Spotify, Google Podcasts, Anchor, Breaker, Castbox, iHeart Radio, Overcast, Pocket Casts, RadioPublic and Stitcher.
 Additionally, an audio-only version is available on YouTube each week.
-The podcast launched on October 7, 2019; go to the Podcast page to find the link to your preferred platform.
+Visit the Podcast page to find the link to your preferred platform.

-Article/Transcipt: Each episode is also published as a weekly article each Monday morning – find articles here.
+Transcripts: Each episode’s full transcript is also published weekly at the same time as the audio podcast version — find all past transcripts here.
 You can also subscribe below to have it land in your inbox each Monday.

 Social Media: Find Let’s Talk About Mental Health on Instagram and Facebook as @ltamentalhealth, as well as Pinterest — use the embedded links here or at the bottom of this page to visit specific social media pages.